The looming question as Harris returns to Northern Triangle: Will corruption stymie progress?

 The United States sees a combination of public and private investment as a path out of poverty for people who live in Northern Triangle countries.
 A vice-presidential call to action has generated $1.2 billion in investment in the region.
 But experts say the plan will falter if businesses and aid groups fear that money meant to help people will instead be pocketed by politicians.

 “The vice president has been working to develop collaboration with private industry and other agencies, international agencies to come in and help promote economic opportunities as well as combating the pandemic and making investments in the supply chain,” said Rep. Raul Ruiz (D-Calif.), who chairs the Congressional Hispanic Caucus and is traveling with Harris to Honduras.
-“And in order to do that, the investors and the stakeholders need to trust that the money is going where it is intended to go … Combating corruption is an underlying necessity in order to do any of these things.”
+“And in order to do that, the investors and the stakeholders need to trust that the money is going where it is intended to go. … Combating corruption is an underlying necessity in order to do any of these things.”

 In a background call with reporters, Harris advisers said they were buoyed by Castro’s efforts to combat corruption, including allowing the United Nations to establish a corruption-fighting body within Honduras.